angelo-v/wp-linked-data/src/readme.txt

 = 0.5.1 =

-* Fix: Serve HTML if HTML is prefered, even if RDF other formats are accepted via wildcard
+* Fix: Serve HTML if HTML is preferred, even if RDF other formats are accepted via wildcard

 = 0.5 =